nrs-org/novelslop/content/vol_01/chap_11.typ

   Like a certain someone, Koto was terrible at introducing herself.
 It was the first time she was seen flustered, which, in her favor, made the girls less tensed up for a bit.

+  That much was enough to give Mona the courage to speak.

+  "Erm-, I'm sorry if this comes up as somewhat rude..." she continued, "But are there any other club members, or just..."

+  Mona's voice got quieter and quieter.
+For a club that had many achievements and a long tradition, it was weird how there were just about five people reading in the clubroom.

+  "Ahaha, no, it's not.
+The third-years just graduated, and some members like to read somewhere else.
+Attendance is optional, you see.
+Though, we sometimes have events where you should definitely participate if you join the club."

+  "Uhm-, thanks you very much.
+I understand now..."
+Mona muttered, while bowing her head to make up for the lack of volume in her voice.

+  Then, all that's left was dead silence.
+Koto would return to reading her book.

+  "Uta!
+You are good at this type of situation, right?
+Ask her something!"

+  "Not gonna.
+I'm still pissed about earlier!"

+  Uta and Mikoto were once again communicating using their eyes, but Mona could somewhat read what's being said.

+  She had spent too much energy asking the previous question, so there is no way she could ask another one.
+She did not even have a clue what to ask.

+  The unexpected friendliness and the detailed answers from Koto was definitely not something that the three girls had anticipated.
+Well, at least it was still better than meeting a scary book nerd, but the fact remained that it was pretty awkward.

+  Koto, intentional or not, did an exceptional job with her answers.
+She basically handled the girls’ questions perfectly, to the point that none of them could not even come up with anything else.

+  Mona and Mikoto were now gobbling their mind for questions.
+But they could not even find a single clue.

+  From under the desk, Mikoto lightly pulled Mona’s shirt.
+She was truly desperate.

+  When she had caught Mona’s attention, she spoke in a quiet tone, "Do you know much about classical literature?
+Think of a question about that topic, maybe?"

+  And this desperation was met with Mona subtly shaking her head, "No, my entrance exam score for classical literature is literally my second lowest one, like I have no clues at all!
+Or maybe we should just ask her what she's been reading..."

+  "That's not a bad idea, but..."
+Mikoto replied, "I think us three are not fit for this kind of club...
+I'm terrible at Classical Lit. too, and Uta's the same."

+  The two girls took a peek at Koto.
+She had switched to messaging someone on her phone.
+The two let out a breath of relief, after confirming that their secret conversation had gone unnoticed.

+  "So... we're bailing out now?
+We're bothering her, and the club too..."

+  "I think so.
+But wasting this much time of her just to leave is..."

+  In a way, Koto's enthuaism for her juniors backfired.
+They were too afraid of disappointing her that they remained in silence.
+Unable to bear this silence, Uta sighed, before raising her voice,

+  "Senpai!"

+  "What's it?"
+Koto replied, enthuastic as ever.

+  "We'll consider joining the club, if that's okay!
+But we do have a lot of other clubs to check out, so excuse us."

+  "Oh, right!
+Feel free to join!
+Or if you don't want to join, it's okay as well~"

+  Only waiting for that, the other two stood up, while picking up their schoolbags, "We're going, thank you very much..."

+  Finally, the three were able to return to the hall, where the air seemed to be much more breathable than the clubroom they were just in.
 ]